MicrosoftDocs/azure-devops-docs/docs/pipelines/release/caching.md

 ## Python/pip

-For Python projects using pip or Poetry, override the `PIP_CACHE_DIR` environment variable.
-If you are using Poetry, replace `requirements.txt` in the `key` field with `poetry.lock`.
+For Python projects that use pip or Poetry, override the `PIP_CACHE_DIR` environment variable.
+If you use Poetry, in the `key` field, replace `requirements.txt` with `poetry.lock`.

 ### Example